dh6k/UMPD-Patcher/README.md

 * Fill in the base apk link, split apk link from [qoopy](https://qoopy.leadrdrk.com/) (id is **6172**).
 And the version strings in the "version" section also from that site.

 * Sit back and relax.
 Wait for about 3 minutes, than head to the **Releases** page to download the file.

+### Or you can just download the file in the **Releases** page of this repo for convenience.
+If i'm busy at the moment, dont hesitate and do the steps above for self-build.